1337-server/BG-Remover/README.md

 * **Folder Processing** tab – supply a server-side folder, optional output directory, recursive mode, alpha-matting settings, ZIP bundle downloads, and preview-size controls.

 The Flask app initialises a single ONNX Runtime session on startup so repeated requests remain fast.
-Set `BR_FORCE_CPU=1` to disable CUDA when troubleshooting GPU driver mismatches.
-The UI header always shows the selected accelerator and GPU name, and displays a dismissible warning if the app is running on the CPU because CUDA providers are missing.
+The UI header displays the active CPU execution provider so you can confirm the model is ready before processing uploads.

 ---